Chimstaz/microk8s-multinode-nfs/README.md

 ## Master configuration
 On master node you will use microk8s.kubectl to menage cluster.
 You will need to change default configuration.

 **Important:** nfs server pod which will be run in next part of tutorial require privileged access.
-You need to explicite enable this by writing `--allow-privileged=true` to the following file:
+You need to explicit enable this by writing `--allow-privileged=true` to the following file:
 ```
 sudo vim /var/snap/microk8s/current/args/kube-apiserver
 ```